Go back to Financial Spread Betting - Home

 1. Platform is flash based.

-6. Guaranteed stops on most markets and stocks can be placed for an additional charge.
+6. As I have just stated above guaranteed stops are available on FTSE 100 equities, most indices and commodities and can be placed for an additional small charge.
 These charges will differ from stock to stock and market to market but you can find the required information using the ( i ) button next to the corresponding market.
-Generally you will find it is twice the stake on that position meaning that for instance if you had a £5.00 position on this market the charge for a guaranteed stop would be £10.00
+Generally you will find it is twice the stake on that position meaning that for instance if you had a £5.00 position on this market the charge for a guaranteed stop would be £10.00.
+Finspreads seem to charge 5 pips for guaranteed stops with a minimum stop distance of 50 pips for FX pairs.

 Good Points

-2. Spreads are okay but generally wider than some other spread betting firms.
-I find them particularly good for US commodities.
+4. Spreads are okay but generally wider than some other spread betting firms.
+I find them particularly good for USA commodities.

 Bad Points